Nadia Jamil: Career

 Jamil has been a Pakistani actress and host for the past two decades.
 Jamil started her career in the 1990s.

 Jamil is a trustee of Sunjan Nagar, which is Raza Kazim’s school for financially-deprived girls.
 She performed a theatre project with them at Al-Hamra.
 She also serves as an ambassador for Girl Rising, a project which raises awareness about girls' education.
 She teaches theatre and drama and is working on a few projects with institutes like Oxford University Press and Aitchison, Kids Campus.

 Personal life

 She is married to Ali Pervaiz and is mother to two sons, Rakae and Mir Vali.

-In April 2020, Jamil was diagnosed with stage 1 breast cancer/grade 3 tumour.
+In April 2020, Jamil was diagnosed with stage 1 breast cancer/grade 3 tumor.
 She underwent successful surgery soon afterwards and by August was out of danger.

 Jamil worked in a video "Alvida", which is a cancer awareness campaign.

-Nadia was sexually abused at 4.